Manaslu Circuit Trek - 14 Days

 The trek is located in Gorkha District, north-central Nepal, close to the Tibetan border.
 It lies within the Manaslu Conservation Area.

 The Manaslu Circuit Trek is not ideal for complete beginners.
-Trekkers should have good physical fitness and some prior trekking experience.
+Trekkers should have good physical fitness.

 Prior high-altitude trekking experience is recommended but not mandatory.
 However, beginners should be physically fit and prepared.